 The basis of the state policy in the field of higher education in Kazakhstan is the Constitution of the Republic of Kazakhstan (1995).
 In accordance with paragraph 2, Article 30 of the Constitution "All citizens shall have the right to receive free general secondary, technical and vocational education, and on a competitive basis a free post-secondary, higher and post–higher education provided that the education at these levels is received for the first time".
 Higher education is acquired by citizens who have completed secondary general, TVET or further (post-secondary) education.

+To date, Kazakhstan has 131 higher education institutions (HEIs).
 Depending on their form of ownership, Kazakh universities are national, corporatized or international institutions, or they have the status of an autonomous organisation of education (AOE).
 They are divided into public or private bodies according to their source of funding.
-To date Kazakhstan has 131 higher educational institutions, among them are 10 national, 32 public, 14 non-civil, 1 international, 18 corporatized, 55 private and 1 AOE (Nazarbayev University).
 The establishment and operation of both public and private higher education institutions is regulated and monitored by the Ministry of Education.
 Private universities are on an equal footing with public ones and holding a license is required, since all universities are subject to regular certification and accreditation.

 In 2010, Kazakhstan signed the Bologna Declaration, which was followed by a series of changes in the education system.

 A three-level model was introduced based on a credit system measuring the acquired knowledge.
 Full transition to a new structure took place in 2010 and its major changes were incorporated into the State Programme of Education Development 2011-2020 and the amendments to the Law on Education (2015).
-In 2012 Kazakhstan adopted a National Qualifications Framework (as amended on 12/18/2013).
+In 2012, Kazakhstan adopted a National Qualifications Framework (amended on 12/18/2013):

 In the field of higher education, reforms are being implemented in the following areas: